 Gas fireplaces and surrounds are one of the most popular ways to transform the feeling of an entire room thanks to their stylish designs and high efficiency.
 Warm your home with a gas fire that can also be operated without the heat if you just want that fantastic flickering flame effect on a summer’s evening.
 When winter rolls around, simply turn up the heat, sit back and relax in comfort.

 From wall mounted and flueless gas fires to inset and free standing gas fires, we really do have something for everyone.
 Not only that, whatever style of fire you’re looking for, our experts are on hand to help you make the right choice.
 Want to see our fires and surrounds up close?
 Come and visit our fire showroom to see a selection of our fire products in action!

 For more great tips online, please see our Gas Fires - Product Guides within the Help & Advice section.

-If you're still not sure where to start and could do with a helping hand, get in touch.
+If you're still not sure where to start with choosing your fireplace and could do with a helping hand, get in touch.
 Customers come to us for our wide choice, great prices and unbeatable product knowledge.
 If there's something we can help you with or you've got any technical questions, contact our friendly sales team on 01202 588 632 or email us at email@example.com.
 And, don't forget we offer a nationwide Home Survey & Installation whereby we can send out a Gas Safe Registered engineer to help make sure you get exactly the right fire for you and know exactly what the costs are before you decide to proceed.